 The federal litigation has unearthed hundreds of pages of documents containing internal Monsanto emails, text messages, and other memoranda that have since been dubbed, ‘The Monsanto Papers.’
 Over the last few months, MEPs from across the continent have frequently cited The Monsanto Papers as the basis for a potential ban.

-“The Monsanto Papers tell an alarming story of ghostwriting, scientific manipulation and the withholding of information,” says Michael Baum, managing partner of the law firm of Baum Hedlund Aristei & Goldman, which represents Roundup cancer victims in the federal case and in state court cases.
+“The Monsanto Papers tell an alarming story of ghostwriting, scientific manipulation and the withholding of information,” says Michael Baum, managing shareholder of the law firm of Baum Hedlund Aristei & Goldman, which represents Roundup cancer victims in the federal case and in state court cases.
 According to Baum, Monsanto used the same strategies as the tobacco industry: “creating doubt, attacking people, doing ghostwriting.”

 “This is a look behind the curtain,” says Baum Hedlund attorney Brent Wisner.
 “These documents show that Monsanto has deliberately stopped studies that look bad for them, ghostwritten literature, and engaged in a whole host of corporate malfeasance.
 For years, Monsanto has been telling everybody that glyphosate and Roundup are safe, because regulators have said they are safe, but it turns out that Monsanto has been in bed with the U.S. regulators while misleading European regulators.”